afidd/naadsmtools/README.md

   <variable-name>all-units-states</variable-name>
   <frequency>daily</frequency>
 </output>

-It is this particular output data that these scripts are intended to analyze.
+It is these particular output data that the naadsmtools scripts are intended to analyze.
 In some of what follows, we refer to this all-units-states output file as a "NAADSM Trace".
+(Note: the formats of the daily trace data produced by NAADSM/SC and the NAADSM GUI are slightly different, although they contain the same basic information.)
 The first step is to process the NAADSM Trace data to identify the daily changes of state, and to record those events in a file formatted with [Hierarchical Data Format](https://www.hdfgroup.org/HDF5/), (HDF5).
 Subsequent scripts read that event data to create survival analysis plots and